RTBHOUSE/techblog/_posts/2021-11-25-L2-EVPN-to-L3-concept-part2.markdown

 ```

 ### FRR config
-Fore each sub port interface we need to be configure FRR/zebra to send RA packets according to the IPv6 magic formula:
+For each sub port interface we need to configure FRR/zebra to send RA packets according to the IPv6 magic formula:

 ```
 interface Ethernet0.302 vrf Vrf2